PranavChittella/Hotel_Reservation_Cancellations_and_Revenue_Prediction_and_Forecasting/README.md

 The data points us to various segments of Machine Learning with many variables, hence I have chosen it perform classification for predicting the cancellations of the bookings made.Also, as an extension we are predicting the ADR as a time-series variable.
 ADR (Average Daily Rate) is defined Calculated by dividing the sum of all lodging transactions by the total number of staying nights.

+ClassificationHotelProblem.ipynb Notebook consists of the classification activity performed on the "IsCancelled" feature.
+Data Analysis and the algorithms (XGBoost,LightGBM,CatBoost) and a tailor-made Stacker Algorithm is shown through interactive comments.
+Additionaly , a deep Neural Network is applied as well.
+The models are saved for deployment with StreamLit.